3 minuti

 3 minuti is the second studio album by singer-songwriter Umberto Alongi, released for digital distribution by iM Digital Records on 2 December 2016.

 Recording

-3 minuti was recorded over 6 months in Lugano with members of Simone Tomassini' band (Roberto Colombo and Riccardo Di Filippo) and Matia Bazar (Angelo Quatrale).
+3 minuti was recorded over 6 months in Lugano with members of Simone Tomassini's band (Roberto Colombo and Riccardo Di Filippo) and Matia Bazar (Angelo Quatrale).
 It was mixed by Robb Hutzal.
 This album has been written with Valentino Alfano (for "3 minuti") Mina, Matteo Di Franco (for "Qui") Celentano, Andrea Bocelli, Patty Pravo and Andrea Zuppini (for "Qui") Alex Baroni, Fabio Concato.